lizmat/articles/resolutions.md

 Another one that created a lot of work, but preserved all of the issue history in the development of the Raku Programming Language, was ["rt.perl.org is shutting down"](https://github.com/raku/problem-solving/issues/49).

-But over the past years, a backlog has formed itself in the problem solving repository, with currently *266* open issues, with the oldest being of **2017**.
+But over the past years, a backlog has formed itself in the problem solving repository, with currently **266** open issues, with the oldest being of **2017**.

 ## Reducing the backlog

 It is one of the functions of the Raku Steering Council to provide tie-breaking on these issues if the community cannot come to a resolution.
-But it's just hard to find the time and the focus to make these types of decisopms.
-Yet it's really time to start handling these issues!
+But it's just hard to find the time and the focus to make these types of decisions.
+Yet it's clearly really time to start reducing this backlog!

 In the [last meeting](https://github.com/Raku-Steering-Council/Papers/commit/b9129a0102) of the Raku Steering Council, the idea to hold an online meeting about a set of problem solving issues was formed.
 Such a meeting would allow members of the community to comment on the issues at hand, and the RSC would then (ideally) be able to get to a tie-breaking decision.

-To start off with some of the (hopefully) simpler issues, have this meeting be about the problem solving issues marked ["documentation"](https://github.com/Raku/problem-solving/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation), which currently are (in reverse chronological order):
+To start off with some of the (hopefully) simpler issues, it was decided to have the first meeting be about the problem solving issues marked ["documentation"](https://github.com/Raku/problem-solving/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation).
+Which currently are (in reverse chronological order):

 - [Specify documentation URLs](https://github.com/Raku/problem-solving/issues/93)
 - [Generic name for FALLBACK and CALL-ME](https://github.com/Raku/problem-solving/issues/119)